Baby hatch: Japan

 In Japan, abandoning a baby is normally punished with up to five years in prison.
 In 2006 Hasuda Taiji and other officials of Jikei Hospital applied to Kumamoto Prefecture government, Kumamoto city and other offices before opening a baby hatch.
 They were told that it would not count as abandonment, as the baby is under the hospital's protection.
 However, the Japanese Ministry of Health, Labour and Welfare would not comment on the issue, apart from saying that there was no precedent.
 In Japan, February 2007, the state indicated its position is that baby hatches "are not outright illegal."
 On the same year of April 5, Kumamoto City determined that "there are no reasonable grounds for not allowing modifications in the medical law," and approved changes that allowed establishment of the "Storks' Cradle".

 In 2006 the Jikei Hospital in Kumamoto Prefecture announced it was setting up a "storks' cradle" to try to reduce the number of abandoned babies and abortions.
 The baby hatch was then installed in May 2007.
 As of March 2017, 125 babies had been left at the baby hatch.
+For a broader discussion of the social and legal context surrounding infant abandonment, see also Neonatal abandonment in Japan.

 Latvia

 The first glābējsilīte ('saviour manger') was set up in 2009 in Riga within the Children's Clinical University Hospital's territory.
 Since then, seven more hatches have been set up in Latvia's biggest towns.
 As of August 2019, 47 children have been left in a baby hatch, of whom five have later been reclaimed by their birth parents.

 In Latvia, unless the baby has been reported as missing, the law treats the babies as foundlings.

 All baby hatches are located within hospital premises.
 After a baby is left in a baby hatch, the police and custody court are informed about the case and the baby is given a health evaluation and is inspected for signs of abuse.
 The police during a two day long process find out if the child has been reported as missing, after that the baby is given the status of a foundling and can be put up for adoption.

 If the birth parents want to recover a child, they have the option to do so until the child has been officially adopted.
 The birth parents must prove their parentage by taking a DNA test, which they must pay for themselves.
-After that a custody court reviews the parent's reasons for abandonment and decide whether to allow the parents guardianship of the child.
+After that, a custody court reviews the parent's reasons for abandonment and decide whether to allow the parents guardianship of the child.